Wladastic/freebitcoin-bot/README.md

 # freebitcoin-bot
+As a Raspberry Pi 3 B project, I tried to create some form of bot.

 This is a bot that will do the rolls for you.
 It will also use the reward points and will try to buy boosts.